luoken/forecast_task/README.md

 ```

-When no parameters has been passed in, it will return
+When no parameters are passed in, it will return
 ```
 > mix forecast
   No city or state has been supplied
 ```

-And when an invalid city or state has been passed in, it will return
+When an invalid city or state has been passed in, it will return
 ```
 > mix forecast donkeykong,island
   Invalid city or state has been supplied